hblankenship/wrongsecrets-ctf-party/README.md

 - runs on a single domain, comes with a LoadBalancer sending the traffic to the participants WrongSecrets instance
 - backup and auto apply challenge progress in case of Juice Shop container restarts
 - cleanup old & unused instances automatically
+- comes with a monitoring chart to monitor the instances and the cluster using Prometheus & Grafana

 It follows the same architecture as MultiJuicer below:
 ![MultiJuicer, High Level Architecture Diagram](https://raw.githubusercontent.com/iteratec/multi-juicer/main/high-level-architecture.svg)